TyberiusPrime/anysnake2/README.md

 If there are multiple running containers, you will be asked which one you want to reattach.

-You can disable dtach by setting `container.detach = false` in your projects anysnake2.toml. dtach is also disable if you're runnin in screen or tmux (if $STY or $TMUX are set).
+You can disable dtach by setting `container.detach = false` in your projects anysnake2.toml. dtach is also disable if you're running in screen or tmux (if $STY or $TMUX are set).

-# Why are path:/ urls on flakes not allowed?
+## Why are path:/ urls on flakes not allowed?

 I've found nix flakes to mishandle 'path:/<absolute_path>?rev=xyz' style input urls.

-As in it wouldn't actually checkout xyz, but push the whole repo including .git into the store.
+As in it would not actually checkout xyz, but push the whole repo including .git into the store.
 Then if you changed the repo in any way, it would fail with a narHash mismatch.

 The workaround is to use just an /absolute_path instead, for "/absolut_path?rev=xyz"